racheljenniferkao/racheljenniferkao.github.io/_posts/2018-11-15-Compond-Calculator.md

 title: Compound Calculator
 ---

 Recently I have joined a private equity company, Asia Value Capital, as an intern.
 In a future post, I will share my experiences in AVC, along with the investment knowledge and tips I have learned from them.
-My intern tasks includes taking notes on how to start investing as a beginner, translating Chinese files and brochures into English, and coding/creating a compound calculator for WeChat Mini Program's platform.
+My intern tasks include taking notes on how to start investing as a beginner, translating Chinese files and brochures into English, and coding/creating a compound calculator for WeChat Mini Program's platform.

 Our main topic today is how I created the Compound Calculator for WeChat's Mini Program.